-Retail Services consists of the Main Bookstore, Tuck Shop, the Health Sciences Bookstore, North 40, Campus Computer Store and The Huskie Store.
+Shop usask consists of the Bookstore, Arts, Health Sciences, AgBio, and Tech.
 Students can buy textbooks and other course materials, as well as stationery, art supplies, general merchandise and degree frames at our locations.

 The Campus ID Card Office provides all full and part-time students their required active student card.

 The International Student and Study Abroad Centre (ISSAC) is a resource and campus partner for all students, staff, and faculty.
 ISSAC is dedicated to fostering a welcoming, globally aware and engaged campus community.

 Recruitment and admissions can help with applications to the university, transferring colleges, transfer credit from other institutions, and campus tours.